Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/3_Questions guideline.md

 **Who is the person behind it?**

- Filling out this basic informationform meight help you to know the person better before getting in contact.
+ Collecting this basic information can help you get to know the person better before you contact them.

-            Name-Nickname:
-            Nationality:
-            Age:
-            Language(s):
-            Profession:
-            Current position:
-            Organization or Institution:
-            Categories of activism:
+            Is an activist in....

+            You consider her/him an activist because...

+            Where does the person activism takes place...(Location, Organization-Institution...)

+            Is the person in danger?
+If so can you ensure a safe meeting? under which conditions?

 **Contact the person**

    _Present the project_: you can either Use [The Intro video] or use the [Text]

-   _Explain the reason why_ you believe it is important to publish her/his history:
+   _Explain the reason why_ you believe it is important to publish her/his history.

    _How_ the material will be used